ankoh/sqlynx/README.md

 ### What does "fast" mean in numbers

 Here are timings for TPC-DS Q1 on my laptop.
-All steps run single-threaded on a M1Max at ~3GHz.
+All steps run single-threaded on a M1Max.
 FlatSQL spends **5us** with scanning, **8us** with parsing, **12us** with analyzing, and sporadically **9us** (3.8us + 5us) with rebuilding the adaptive radix suffix trie.

 ```